josdem/hugo/content/techtalk/spring/spring_webflux_server.md

 * Using Spring MVC-style Controllers is a good start to adopting Reactive Web
 * WebFlux combines well with Java functional programming
 * WebFlux runs on Netty server by default
+* The best tool for testing reactive web servers is to use WebTestClient

 To run the project with Gradle: